schmidchr/Terraform/README.md

-# TestDrive-Terraform
+# Terraform
-First experience with Terraform system and start learning about the advantages of Infrastructure as Code (IaC)
+TestDrive Terraform system and to learn about the advantages of Infrastructure as Code (IaC)

 Promising aspects of the Terraform tool:<br>
 	- options to define computing infrastructure in human and machine-readable code<br>